tiffbacher/Webflix/README.md

 ## Behavior to expect

 - User can input their email on `/` and click "Sign In"
-- Email input validation errors will show as a console error
+- Clicking "Sign In" will validate email input
+  - An empty or invalid email will result in error messages
-- Clicking "Sign In" will take user to `/sign-in`
+- Successful email validation will take user to `/sign-in`
-- User can input their email and password on `sign-in`
+- User can input their email and password on `sign-in` and click "Sign In"
+- Clicking "Sign In" will validate email and password inputs
   - An empty email or an invalid email will result in error messages
   - An empty password will result in an error message
 - Submitting the form with "email@email.com" and "password" will successfully take the user to `/browse`
-- Submitting the form with any other email or password will result in error messages
+- Submitting the form with an incorrect email or password will result in error messages

 ## Screenshots

 Page: `/`

 ![Screenshot 2023-11-20 at 9 33 25 AM](https://github.com/tiffbacher/Webflix/assets/56415813/111f1dca-9452-45b6-9c52-df15ece7ad49)